Introduction

 1. The initiator must clearly state the purpose of the meeting.

-If the goal is what is the purpose of the meeting?not clear, you may (and must!) be informed of this at any time.
+If the goal is not clear, you may (and must!) be informed of this at any time.
 Does the goal not become sufficiently clear even after asking?
 Get up and go, as it would be a waste of time.

 2. A meeting must have an end time in addition to a start time